Working Papers

 We provide novel evidence on how healthcare decision-making responds to changes in government recommendations by studying the United States Preventive Services Task Force’s 2009 decision to stop recommending mammogram screenings for women aged 40-49.
 Using a difference-in-differences identification strategy, we find that the guideline revision reduced mammography among 40-49-year-old women by 6-10 percent relative to their older counterparts.
 We also identify large spillovers onto women aged 30-39 who were subsequently less likely to receive a mammogram recommendation or a mammogram.
 Additional analyses suggest the revision reduced overdiagnosis of early-stage tumors.
 Finally, we find that the 2009 update increased confusion about recommendations for preventing cancer.

-“Health Care Reform and Firm Dynamics: Evidence from Medicare Part D and the Retail Pharmacy Industry” with Georgina Cisneros
+“Health Care Reform and Firm Dynamics: Evidence from Medicare Part D and the Retail Pharmacy Industry” with Georgina Cisneros and Kelli Marquardt

 I use two online experiments to test whether physical characteristics affect how people evaluate non-physical traits.
 I find that participants scored dating profiles displaying overweight/obese photos 19% lower than profiles displaying healthy-weight photos.
 This penalty was driven by a reduction in the scores assigned to both the photos and the same profile text; participants who viewed heavier photos perceived the text as less indicative of work ethic and intelligence.
 There is no evidence that participants imposed smaller penalties on profiles reporting higher-earning occupations, suggesting that individuals are limited in their ability to compensate for excess bodyweight with higher socioeconomic status.